-Mr Williams, CEO of News Limited in Australia says we do not need to worry about the domination of the Murdoch press because we now have digital media”!
+Mr Williams, former CEO of News Limited in Australia, said in 2012 that we do not need to worry about the domination of the Murdoch press because we now have digital media”!
 Let’s see if it works.

 Read Dick Smith’ controversial letter to Mr Williams

 Monday 23 July 2012

 CEO and Managing Director

 Murdoch Censorship Gives the Lie to “Freedom of Speech” Claims